emtiazahmed01/Water-Level-Monitoring-and-Smart-Pump-Control-System/README.md

 No installation, no hardware.
 The simulated HC-SR04 exposes its distance as a draggable parameter, so you can sweep the full tank range and watch the states, LEDs, LCD and relay respond in real time.

-> **Note on fidelity:** Wokwi models a component's intended *function*, not its physical limits.
-The simulated sensor has no dead zone and simulated pins have no voltage rating.
-See [Known Limitations](#known-limitations) — this distinction matters and is the subject of Chapter 6.5 of the report.

 ## Hardware

 | Component | Spec | Qty |